What are Key Performance Indicators?

 Why Are They Important?

 Key Performance Indicators are crucial to help you determine where your business is succeeding and what areas need work.
 They’ll help you see where you are spending too much money and allow you to make adjustments to track and achieve your goals.
-Toast’s 2017 Restaurant Tech Report states that 48% of restaurant owners analyze KPIs daily, but, with PourMyBeer operators, we see this number to be even higher.
+Toast’s 2017 Restaurant Tech Report states that 48% of restaurant owners analyze KPIs daily, but, with PourMyBeer operators, this number is even higher.

 Let’s look at some of the most important KPIs within the restaurant industry.

 What are Some of the Most Common KPIs in the Restaurant and Bar Industry?

 According to Toast’s 2019 Restaurant Success Report, 52% of restaurant owners said Food Costs are a big challenge to calculate.
 Simply put, food cost is the ratio between how much your food costs you in the ingredients to make your dish and how much revenue you generate from this menu item.
-In most restaurants, food cost falls between 28-40%, but you want to strive to keep it below 32%.
+In most restaurants, food cost falls between 28-40%, but you should strive to keep it below 32%.

 How To Calculate Food Cost